 The next 12 miles are pure dead reckoning up to the Knik Glacier.
 Truly a spectacular area.
 Watch out for moose, bear, caribou, horseback riders and of course, other motorized users.

 Overall, Knik River Trail is the 1st most popular dirt bike trail of all 20 dirt biking rides in Alaska.
-Several of the better dirt bike trails are nearby Knik River Trail including Gunsight Mountain Trail, Old Man Trail - Monument Trail, Pinochle Creek Trail - Hicks Creek, Squaw Creek Access Trail, Bald Mountain Dirt Bike Trail, Belanger Pass Trail, Little Nilchina River Trail and Crown Point Mine Dirt Bike RouteFall Creek Mine Dirt Bike Route.
+Several of the better dirt bike trails are nearby Knik River Trail including Old Man Trail - Monument Trail, Bird Creek Valley Dirt Bike Trail, Bald Mountain Dirt Bike Trail, Belanger Pass Trail, Little Nilchina River Trail and Crown Point Mine Dirt Bike RouteFall Creek Mine Dirt Bike Route.